kubernetes-sigs/gateway-api-inference-extension/site-src/guides/latency-based-predictor.md

 ## Request Headers

-To use SLO-aware routing, you need to include the following headers in your inference requests:
+To use latency-based routing, you need to include the following headers in your inference requests:

--   `x-prediction-based-scheduling`: Set to `true` to enable SLO-aware routing for the request, setting this to false or omiting the header will use non-SLO routing, but will still use the latency data to train the predictor.
+-   `x-prediction-based-scheduling`: Set to `true` to enable latency-based routing for the request, setting this to false or omiting the header will use non-SLO routing, but will still use the latency data to train the predictor.
 -   `x-slo-ttft-ms`: The Time to First Token SLO in milliseconds.
 -   `x-slo-tpot-ms`: The Time Per Output Token SLO in milliseconds (this is vLLMs equivalent of ITL, is it **not** NTPOT).

 ## Headroom Selection Strategies

-The SLO-aware routing plugin provides several strategies for selecting a model server based on the calculated headrooms:
+The latency-based routing plugin provides several strategies for selecting a model server based on the calculated headrooms:

 -   `least`: (Default) Prefers the pod with the least positive headroom.
 This strategy is good for packing pods tightly and maximizing utilization.
 -   `most`: Prefers the pod with the most positive headroom.
 This strategy is more conservative and leaves more room for unexpected latency spikes.